airbytehq/airbyte/docs/tutorials/build-a-slack-activity-dashboard.md

 * Evolution of messages per channel
 * Members per time zone

-## Creating Our Dashboards with Superset
+## 3. Creating Our Dashboards with Superset

-### Total number of members of a Slack workspace
+### a.
+Total number of members of a Slack workspace

 To get this, we will first click on the users’ dataset of our `slack_db` on the Superset dashboard.